 - Add a score for any manually graded questions in SpeedGrader.
 (Final quiz scores cannot be directly edited in the Gradebook.)

-You can regrade any automatically graded question, but you should not do this until after all students have finished taking the quiz.
+You can regrade any automatically graded question, but this should be done only after all students have finished taking the quiz.
 When you regrade a question for one student, the change will be applied to all students who received that question.

 When you are ready for students to see their submissions and the correct answers, you should: